arm-on/underwater-image-enhancement/README.md

 ## White-Balancing

 To compensate for the changes in the light propagation direction caused by medium scattering, we apply white-balancing to the image.
 We chose the Gray-World Algorithm to reach this goal.
+This algorithm was designed based on the assumption that the color in each sensor channel averages to gray over the entire image.
+The formula for applying the algorithm to a given image in our case simplies to:
 $$I_{rc}(x)=I_r(x)+\alpha(\bar{I}_g-\bar{I}_r)(1-I_r(x))I_g(x)$$
+where $x$ is the position of a pixel, $I_{rc}$ is the new (corrected) intensity level of that pixel corresponding to the red channel, $I_r$ and $I_g$ correspond to the red and green color channels of the image $I$.

 ## Gamma Correction